FDio/vpp/docs/gettingstarted/installing/index.rst

 If you want to use VPP it can be convenient to install the binaries from existing packages.
 This guide describes how to pull, install and run the VPP packages.

-This section provides directions on how to Install VPP binaries on Ubuntu, Centos, and openSUSE platforms.
+This section provides directions on how to Install VPP binaries on Ubuntu, and Centos platforms.

 FD.io VPP is installed using Package Cloud.
 For a complete set of instructions on how to install VPP with package cloud please refer